-&lt;sup>4 Mobile hawkers will not be affected as they will be able to shift to nearby locations to continue plying their trade.
+Mobile hawkers will not be affected as they will be able to shift to nearby locations to continue plying their trade.

 Busy crossings in commercial areas where night works are proposed include Barari vegetable market and Mirjan Haat market In the draft RP, the estimation of the temporary impact was done through extrapolation for the entire stretch.
-The positive change in the impact is because of the efforts made in the detailed design to avoid or minimize resettlement impact through careful design of the major portion of pipe alignments for water supply distribution through available government land and existing public road right of way (RoW), avoidance of land acquisition and selection of sites and alignment alternatives with none / minimal resettlement impact.
-Measures to avoid and minimize private land acquisition and involuntary resettlement impacts include identification of government land for construction of reservoirs, and for all proposed new / refurbished facilities, night work in congested commercial areas, traffic management during pipe laying work, ensuring access to shops and businesses by providing pedestrian access through planks, assistance to mobile hawkers and vendors and those with moveable, temporary structures to shift to (and back from) nearby locations where they can continue with their economic activities, is proposed.
-Where excavation close to properties / residences cannot be avoided, simple mitigation measures such as provision of planks are proposed as per available guidelines in EMP and best practice.
-Timely information will be provided to the public about potential negative impacts and mitigation measures, including grievance redress procedures and time taken for the same, prior to start of project implementation.
+The positive change in the impact is because of the efforts made in the detailed design to avoid or minimize resettlement impact through careful design of the major portion of pipe alignments for water supply distribution through available government land and existing public road right of way (RoW), avoidance of land acquisition and selection of sites and alignment alternatives with

-(temporarily affected kutcha residential structures) 6 Potential temporary impacts to hawkers and vendors 8145 None 6a Potential temporary impact: income loss 8145 None 6b Potential temporary impact to BPL and FHH 816 None 5.
+5a Titled affected persons (temporarily affected) None None the basis of DMS 5b Non-Titled affected persons (temporarily affected hawkers and vendors) ^a 8145 None 5c Non-Titled affected persons (temporarily affected kutcha residential structures) 4 0 6 Potential temporary impacts to hawkers and vendors 8145 None 6a Potential temporary impact: income loss 8145 None 6b Potential temporary impact to BPL and FHH 816 None 5.
 Permanent income loss None None 6.
 Affected IP None None -